Wild Bill Hickman: Family

 Hickman had ten wives.
 He married his first wife, Bernetta Burchartt on 30 August 1832, second wife was Sarah Elizabeth Luce, married on 30 January 1846.
 Third wife was Minerva Emma Wade, married on 1 May 1849.
 Fourth wife was Sarah Basford Meacham, married 18 August 1850.
 Fifth wife was Hannah Diantha Horr, married 11 September 1853.
 Sixth wife was recorded only as an "Indian woman" and seventh wife was Sarah Eliza Johnson, married to both women on 28 March 1855.
 Eighth wife was Mary Lucretia Horr, married in March 1856.
 Ninth wife was Martha Diana Case Howland, married 2 November 1856, and his tenth wife was Mary Jane Hetherington, married on 21 June 1859.
 Online genealogical records of the LDS Church show he fathered 36 children.
 Another source lists 39.

-Hickman was the grandfather of Mormon metaphysical and inspirational author Annalee Skarin.
-Hickman was also the grandfather (through Minerva Emma Wade) of the Mormon and Western artist Minerva Teichert.
+Hickman was the grandfather of author Annalee Skarin.
+Hickman was also the grandfather (through Minerva Emma Wade) of the artist Minerva Teichert.
 His is also the great-great-grandfather of speculative fiction author Tracy Hickman.

 He died in Lander, Wyoming in 1883.

 Hickman was re-baptized by proxy into the LDS Church on May 5, 1934.